input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

   Note: one can also use the deprecated now `valency` field for `hotValency`.

-- `warmValency` is an optional field, similar to `hotValency`, that informs the node about the number of peers it should maintain as warm.
+* `warmValency` is an optional field, similar to `hotValency`, that informs the node about the number of peers it should maintain as warm.
   This field is optional and defaults to the value set in the `valency` or `hotValency` field.
   If a value is specified for `warmValency`, it should be greater than or equal to the one defined in `hotValency`; otherwise, or `hotValency` will be adjusted to match this value.
   We recommend users set the `warmValency` value to `hotValency + 1` to ensure at least one backup peer is available to be promoted to a hot connection in case of unexpected events.
   Check [this issue](https://github.com/intersectmbo/ouroboros-network/issues/4565) for more context on this `WarmValency` option.

+* `diffusionMode` is an optional field.
+It can either be `"InitiatorAndResponder"` (the default value) or `"InitiatorOnly"` (similar to `DiffusionMode` in the configuration file).
+  If `"InitiatorOnly"` is set, then all local roots in this group will negotiate initiator-only diffusion mode, e.g. the TCP connection will be used as a unidirectional connection.

+  The topology setting overwrites `DiffusionMode` from the configuration file for given local root peers.
+  It is meant to overwrite the diffusion mode when a node is running in `InitiatorAndResponder` mode (the default).
+  The other way is also possible, but note that when the option in the configuration file is set to `InitiatorOnly`, the node will not run the accept loop.

+  `diffusionMode` was introduced in `cardano-node-10.2`.

 * Local root groups shall be non-overlapping.